Melania Trump Divorce Rumors Continue, But Friend Of First Lady Says She's Just 'A Private Person'

 The state of President Donald Trump’s marriage to third wife First Lady Melania Trump is in a near-constant state of speculation.
 Divorce rumors swirl regularly, especially lately with the Stormy Daniels situation constantly in the headlines.
 However, a close friend of Melania’s says that the first lady is simply a private person and that people shouldn’t assume that she’s unhappy or considering a divorce.

 People shares that Stephanie Winston Wolkoff, a longtime friend of First Lady Melania Trump, insists that the first couple simply isn’t big on public displays of affection.
-As the Trump friend explained to the Washington Post, Melania is a private, old-world European, dignified person and being openly affectionate in front of the public or cameras simply isn’t who she is.
+As the Trump friend explained to the Washington Post, Melania is a private, old-world European, dignified person, and being openly affectionate in front of the public or cameras simply isn’t who she is.

 These latest comments come amid reports that President Trump and Melania rarely spend much time together.
 While the first lady does public appearances as needed, the first couple seemingly rarely eats together and reportedly maintains separate bedrooms.
 Melania’s spokesperson, Stephanie Grisham, typically declines to comment on questions about the family’s personal lives.